puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 Additionally, you MUST pre-stage a copy of the PE installation media in /tmp on the PuppetDB PostgreSQL node(s), if present.
 The Orchestrator transport cannot be used to send large files to remote systems, and the plan will fail if tries.

 Pre-staging the installation media and using an inventory definition such as the example above, the peadm::upgrade plan can be run as normal.
-It will not rely on the Orchestrator service to operate on the master, and it will use the Orchestrator transport to operate on other PE nodes.
+It will not rely on the Orchestrator service to operate on the primary, and it will use the Orchestrator transport to operate on other PE nodes.

 ```
 bolt plan run peadm::upgrade --params @params.json